MarcusHoltz/marcusholtz.github.io/_posts/2023-09-11-opnsense-with-haproxy-and-lets-encrypt.md

 >  This step is not required if you used the map file, this is an optional step!
 {: .prompt-warning }

-If you didnt use a map file, or had a more particular configuration setup than "*starts with*", feel free to set rules to point a `condition` to a `backend pool` that you made.
+If you didnt use a map file, or had a more particular configuration setup than "*starts with*", feel free to set `rules` to point a `condition` to a `backend pool` that you made.

+The `Condition` is generally made for the `condition type`.
+Again, as mentioned above, `Host starts with`.

+The `Rule` states if the condition is met to execute a function.
+The function being, `Use specified Backend Pool`.

 * * *